estiens/world_cup_json/README.md

 * https://github.com/iricigor/FIFA2018 (PowerShell wrapper, compatible with both Linux and Windows versions)

 * https://github.com/pedsm/liveCup (React.js based dashboard with live updates designed for TVs and Computers)

+* https://github.com/johnbfox/world-cup-scores-cli (Command line tool for getting the day's scores and goals)

 ## PROJECTS USING THIS API IN 2014